pantheon-systems/documentation/source/_docs/guides/multisite/03-config.md

 1. Contact Pantheon support to make sure your plan supports WordPress Site Networks.
-2. Review “Site Network Considerations” to understand the specific decisions you’ll be making.
+2. Review [Site Network Considerations](/docs/guides/multisite/considerations/) to understand the specific decisions you'll be making.

-Already have a WordPress Site Network that you’d like to import into Pantheon?
-See [Migrate to Pantheon: WordPress Site Networks](https://pantheon.io/docs/wordpress-site-networks/).
+Already have a WordPress Site Network that you'd like to import into Pantheon?
+See [Migrate to Pantheon: WordPress Site Networks](/docs/wordpress-site-networks/).
 The instructions below pertain only to new WordPress Site Networks.

 ## Before you begin